-Using Eq. (\ref{t1inv}) and the meanfield solution shown in Fig. \ref{mfsol}, the $T$-dependence of 1/$T_{1\nu}$ is numerically calculated as shown in Fig. \ref{ferrinmr1} (a).
+Using Eq. (\ref{t1inv}) and the mean-field solution shown in Fig. \ref{mfsol}, the $T$-dependence of 1/$T_{1\nu}$ can be calculated numerically as shown in Fig. \ref{ferrinmr1} (a).

-The 1/$T_{1A}$ and 1/$T_{1B}$ are plotted by upward triangle (red) and downward triangle (blue), respectively, by using the meanfield solution for $J_A$=0.1, $J_B$=1.0, $J_C$=0.05, $S_A$=1, and $S_B$=1/2 in Fig. \ref{mfsol}.
-It is noted that $1/T_{1,A}$ rapidly increases around $T/T_c$ $\sim$ 0.3, that corresponds to $T_0$ indicated by the broken line in Fig. \ref{ferrinmr1}.
-This is sharp contrast to $1/T_{1B}$, which diverges just below $T_c$.
-As shown in Fig. \ref{ferrinmr1} (b), at low temperatures, $T_{1A}$ is well fitted by $T^2$ similar to the ferromagnet (See also Appendix~\ref{C}).
-By increasing temperature, on the other hand, it is fitted by $A T^2$ $+$ $B T^5$ with some constants $A$ and $B$.
-This is similar behavior of ferromagnet except for the fact that $1/T_{1A}$ increases around $T_0$ instead of $T_c$.
+Note that $1/T_{1,A}$ increases rapidly around $T/T_c$ $\sim$ 0.3, which corresponds to $T_0$ indicated by the broken line in Fig. \ref{ferrinmr1}.
+This contrasts sharply with $1/T_{1B}$, which diverges just below $T_c$.
+As shown in Fig. \ref{ferrinmr1} (b), at low temperatures, $T_{1A}$ is well fitted by $T^2$, similar to the ferromagnet (See also Appendix~\ref{C}).
+With increasing temperature, on the other hand, it is fitted by $A T^2$ $+$ $B T^5$ with constants $A$ and $B$.
+This is similar to the behavior of a ferromagnet, except for the fact that $1/T_{1A}$ increases around $T_0$ instead of $T_c$.

-To understand this behavior of 1/$T_1$ around $T_0$, $E_{qA}$ and $E_{qB}$ are plotted in Fig. \ref{ferridisp} for (a) $T/T_c$ $=$ 0.1 and (b) $T/T_c$ $=$ 0.3 with $q_y$ $=$ $q_z$ $=$ 0.
+To understand this behavior of 1/$T_1$ around $T_0$, $E_{\alpha\bmq}$ and $E_{\beta\bmq}$ are plotted in Fig. \ref{ferridisp} for (a) $T/T_c$ $=$ 0.1 and (b) $T/T_c$ $=$ 0.3 with $q_y$ $=$ $q_z$ $=$ 0.